BCG-X-Official/agentkit/docs/docusaurus/docs/tutorial/tutorial.md

 action_plans:
   '0':
     name: ''
-    description: Use this plan to answer technical questions about AgentX - related to setup, code, codebase navigation, or other technical questions.
+    description: Use this plan to answer technical questions about AgentKit - related to setup, code, codebase navigation, or other technical questions.
     actions:
       - - pdf_tool
       - - expert_tool